Azathioprine

 • Febuxostat (Adenuric) is also used to treat gout and will increase the level of azathioprine in the blood.
 You must tell your doctor if you are taking or are advised to take febuxostat.
 If azathioprine is taken with febuxostat its dose needs to be very carefully reviewed.

-• Anticoagulants (blood thinners) such as warfarin (brand names Coumadin, Marevan), can be inhibited by azathioprine.
-Coagulation should be closely monitored.
-You must tell your doctor if you are taking blood thinning tablets.
+• Blood thinners, like warfarin (Coumadin, Marevan), can be affected by azathioprine.
+Blood clotting should be closely watched.
+You must tell your doctor if you are taking blood thinners.

 Use with alcohol

-• Because azathioprine can affect your liver, you should avoid heavy alcohol use while taking it.
+• Since azathioprine can affect your liver, you should avoid heavy alcohol use while taking it.

-• It is not known precisely what level of drinking is safe when on azathioprine.
-However, 1 to 2 standard drinks taken once or twice a week is unlikely to cause a problem.
+• It is not exactly known how much alcohol is safe to drink when on azathioprine.
+However, having 1 to 2 standard drinks once or twice a week is probably okay.

-• Drinking more than 4 standard drinks on one occasion, even if infrequently, is strongly discouraged.
+• Drinking more than 4 standard drinks at one time, even if it's not often, is strongly discouraged.

 Use in pregnancy and breastfeeding